Cha Cha Noi

 Branding & Identity

-Cha Cha Noi is a comprehensive self-care brand that honors Thailand's beauty, biodiversity, and self-care traditions.
+Cha Cha Noi is a comprehensive self-care brand that celebrates Thailand's beauty, biodiversity, and traditional self-care practices.
 Combining traditional Thai ingredients like silkworm cocoons with innovative technology offers premium face, body, and self-care products designed to nourish the soul and the senses.
 The name "Cha Cha Noi" translates to "slow down" in Thai, reflecting the brand's philosophy.
 The client emphasized the importance of a logo that conveys the luxury and simplicity of a self-care routine, encouraging us to pause in our fast-paced lives.

-The primary logo will be the brand's main visual identity.
+The primary logo will be the brand's main visual identity and will be used more for website headers and official documents.
 It features a logotype consisting of three words displayed in the Fahkwang typeface, styled in book-format characters.
 This logo blends seamlessly into the world of luxury skincare and cosmetics while honoring the brand’s heritage and subtle richness.
 It’s essential to maintain the logo’s integrity by adhering to the specified scale, spacing, and orientation of the letters and words.
 This logo should serve as the foremost representation of the brand, prominently featured on packaging, products, introductory materials, business cards, website headers, banners, and main displays.

 The secondary logo offers a playful and modern visual representation of the brand.
 It features a logotype with the three words arranged vertically and interconnected at various points, symbolizing energy and youthful movement while maintaining elements of tranquility.

 It also serves as a quick and playful reference to the brand.
-This logo can be used as a secondary option once the primary logo has been established or in situations where horizontal spacing for the primary logo isn't feasible.
-Additionally, it’s suitable for smaller applications like profile icons and seals.
+This logo would be used for packaging or in situations where horizontal spacing for the primary logo isn't feasible.

 The logo symbol serves as the smallest reference for the brand.
 It features a horizontal logotype or monogram derived from the secondary logo, designed to evoke movement in a unique yet recognizable manner.
 This symbol should be used sparingly, primarily for internal purposes or for audiences already familiar with the brand.
 It is also suitable for smaller applications like stamps and authenticity marks.